fison67/GH-Connector/README.md

 # Install
 #### Preparing
 ```
-You need a Raspbery pi or Synology Nas to install GH Connector API Server
+You need a Raspbery pi or Synology Nas to install GH Connector API Server(Default port: 30010)
 ```
 <br/><br/>